clairesquires99/Recommenda/README.md

 git clone
 yarn
 yarn start
+// This should start running the app on Expo Go
 ```
-This should start running to app on Expo Go.

 3. Scan the QR code shown in your terminal in the Expo Go app.
 The app should load shortly.
 4. Create a new user, and explore the app!